bufbuild-ru/docs/docs/bsr/index.md

 ### CI/CD integration

-In addition to the GitHub Actions integration for the public BSR, Pro and Enterprise plans offer access to Buf’s [GitHub App](../ci-cd/github-app/).
-The app synchronizes your Protobuf source control with your private BSR instance, and automatically performs breaking change detection, linting, and formatting.Pro and Enterprise plans also allow you to create [bot users](admin/instance/bot-users/) that can call the BSR from CI workflows without tying the actions to a specific person.
+In addition to the [buf-action](../ci-cd/github-actions/) integration for the BSR, Pro and Enterprise plans allow you to create [bot users](admin/instance/bot-users/) that can call the BSR from CI workflows without tying the actions to a specific person.

 ### Audit logging